Subject: Immediate Surgical Placement of Implant Body With Soft Tissue Grafting, Osseous Grafting and Guided Tissue Regeneration

 D4276 -- combined connective tissue and double pedicle graft, per tooth

-D4277 – free soft tissue graft procedure (including donor site surgery), first tooth or edentulous tooth position in graft
+D4277 -- free soft tissue graft procedure (including recipient and donor surgical sites) first tooth, implant, or edentulous tooth position in graft

 Original Policy: February 3, 1994

 Updated: December 21, 2009; February 28, 2011; July 12, 2012; August 12,2013; June 9, 2014; March 7, 2016